 CVVs and CIDs are not fail-safe.
 As of now, merchants are not required to request the CVV or CID.
 So, unfortunately, if a fraudster has your card number, it’s possible they can use it at retailers that don’t require the CVV or CID number.

 Some retailers may require a CVV or CID once if you frequently make purchases through their online shop.
 Other merchants may not require your CVV beyond your initial purchase.
-Therefore, if a cybercriminal gains access to your account at that store, they may have free range of your credit card, potentially spending up to your credit card limit.

-It’s also important to point out that cybercriminals can use software like malware to run off with your CVV or CID through various merchants.
-They may also use phishing techniques to steal your CVV number directly from you, such as by sending you an email that may appear official at first glance requesting this information.
-Additionally, if someone lifts your physical card, they will have access to all its information.
+• They may also use phishing techniques to steal your CVV number directly from you.
+For instance, they might send you an email that may appear official at first glance requesting this information.

 Fortunately, however, some credit card issuers are toying with the idea of using dynamic CVVs that change frequently.
 Using a dynamic CVV would make it even harder to use your credit card for fraudulent shopping sprees.